Please note : This post may be updated overtime with additional tips.

 When you’re in deep sleep your brain cells shrink in size by 60% as a fluid is released that clears away all that cellular gunk.

-This cleansing is one of the reasons you feel so level-headed, restored and positive on the days when you get great quality sleep.
+This cleansing is one of the reasons you feel so level-headed, restored and positive on the days when you get true quality sleep.

-I also thought it was super interesting and worth mentioning that Swedish peak performance researcher K. Anders Ericsson spent some time studying musical prodigies and athletes across different domains and concluded that they could only sustain full deliberate concentration when practicing for 90 minutes.
+It’s super interesting and worth mentioning that notable Swedish peak performance researcher K. Anders Ericsson (RIP) spent some time studying musical prodigies and athletes across different domains and concluded that they could only sustain full deliberate concentration when practicing for 90 minutes.

 So also use this to your advantage: